Health in Lebanon

 Lebanon is a small middle-income country on the Eastern Mediterranean shore with a population of around 4 million Lebanese citizens, 1.2 million Syrian refugees, and half a million Palestinian refugees.
 It is at the third stage of its demographic transition characterized by a decline in both fertility and mortality rates.
 Moreover, Lebanon, like many countries in the Middle East is experiencing an epidemiological transition with an increasingly ageing population suffering from chronic and non-communicable diseases.
 Mortality related to non-communicable diseases is 404.4 deaths per 100,000 individuals, with an estimate of 45% due to cardiovascular diseases, making them the leading cause of death in Lebanon.
 Lebanon has health indices that are close to those of more developed countries, with a reported life expectancy at birth of 80.1 years (81.4 years for women and 78.8 years for men) and an under-five mortality rate of 9.5 per 1,000 live births in 2016.
 Since the end of the 15-year Lebanese Civil War in 1990, Lebanon’s health indicators have significantly improved.

+The Human Rights Measurement Initiative finds that Lebanon is fulfilling 85.1% of what it should be fulfilling for the right to health based on its level of income.
+When looking at the right to health with respect to children, Lebanon achieves 99.1% of what is expected based on its current income.
+In regards to the right to health amongst the adult population, the country achieves 98.9% of what is expected based on the nation's level of income.
+Overall, Lebanon falls between the "bad" and "fair" categories for the right to health because when evaluating the right to reproductive health, the nation is fulfilling only 57.2% of what the nation is expected to achieve based on the resources (income) it has available.

 Background

-Cardiovascular Diseases
+Cardiovascular diseases

 Cardiovascular diseases represent the leading cause of morbidity and mortality in Lebanon and are also the primary cause of hospital admission.
 In 2012, it was estimated that 31% of all deaths in Lebanon were due to ischemic heart disease.
 This high cardiovascular disease incidence can be attributed to several risk factors.
 For example, 42% of the Lebanese people are smokers, 29.4% are obese, 22.8% are diabetic, and 29.8% suffer from hypertension.